 was of white marble and adorned with carvings so accurate — not only Polycletus but even Nature, there, would feel defeated.

-Dante instructed us with respect to the ladder of mimesis/imitation at the end of Inferno 11, where we learned that God is Artifex, that nature imitates God, and that human art imitates nature.
-Therefore, Dante has told us indirectly that these engravings are God’s work, since only God is a superior artist to nature.
+Dante instructed us with respect to the hierarchy of mimesis/imitation at the end of Inferno 11, where we learned that God is Artifex, that nature imitates God, and that human art imitates nature.
+Therefore, Dante has already informed us indirectly that these engravings are God’s work, since only God is a superior artist to nature.

 Colui che mai non vide cosa nova produsse esto visibile parlare, novello a noi perché qui non si trova.
 (Purg.
 10.94-96)